PortPy-Project/CompressRTP/README.md

 **Implementation in PortPy:**

-If you are using PortPy for your radiotherapy research, you can apply RMR sparsification by simply adding the following lines of code:
+If you are using PortPy for your radiotherapy research, you can apply RMR sparsification by simply adding the following lines of code.
+For more details, see [Sparse-Only Jupyter Notebook](https://github.com/PortPy-Project/CompressRTP/blob/main/examples/matrix_sparse_only.ipynb).

 ```python
 from compress_rtp.utils.get_sparse_only import get_sparse_only